Kjardielschool/firstattempt2026_jardiel/README.md

 ### Key Prompt That Generated the Full Project
 > "I am building a Svelte JS web application for the AdDU (Ateneo de Davao University) Alumni Association using svelte-routing for navigation.
 Build me the complete [PAGE NAME] page with these features: [description of features from design].
 Use navy blue #1a237e as the primary color and gold #ffd700 as the accent.
 All navigation should use the navigate() function from svelte-routing.
 Write it as a single .svelte file with <script>, HTML template, and <style> sections.
 Match the mobile-first layout of the design mockup."

+## AI Log

+### Master Prompt
+"I have a Svelte and Vite project called the AdDU Alumni Portal.
+Help me convert it into a PWA with a valid manifest.json using AdDU university branding, a service worker with offline caching, and proper icon management."

+### Errors & Hallucinations Fixed Manually
+1. AI gave a Linux terminal command (cat > file << EOF) that does not work on Windows PowerShell — had to use VS Code to write the file manually instead.
+2. manifest.json was created empty — had to manually paste content into VS Code and save.
+3. Icons folder did not exist — had to manually create public/icons/ and copy the AdDU logo PNG into it.

 ---

 ## 📸 Screenshots